The Prelude

 The clerk tapped a laminated sheet on the counter with one finger.
 “Appointments only.”

 The baby started crying and the man bounced the child.
 “Please.
-We don’t have heat.”
+We don’t have heat.
+She’s sick.”

-Behind him, the line shifted while people murmured.
+Behind him, people in line moved restlessly.
+Someone murmured.
 A security guard near the wall straightened, one hand moving to his belt.

-The older woman in front of him whispered, “They did this to my sister.”
+The older woman in front whispered, “They did this to my sister.
+Denied her three times.
+She died waiting.”

 The man at the counter tried again.
-“I just need—”
+“I just need someone to look at—”

 “Sir,” the guard said, voice calm.
 “You need to leave.”

-He didn’t move, and the security guard released the man with the baby, stepping toward him instead, body squared.
+He didn’t move.
+The security guard released the man with the baby, stepping toward him instead, body squared.

 “Back up.”

-The first hit landed across his ribs and he stumbled into a snap of the rope barrier against his hips.
+The first hit landed across his ribs, and he stumbled into the rope barrier.
 He threw a hand out to steady himself, but the guard punched him again.
-This time, his shoulder slammed against the wall and his mouth filled with copper.
-He heard himself yelling, and two more guards appeared.
-One hooked an arm under his while another pushed him down.
-His cheek hit the cool tile, and he felt pressure between his shoulder blades.
+His shoulder slammed against the wall and his mouth filled with the taste of metal.
+He heard himself yelling as two more guards appeared.
+One hooked an arm under his neck.
+Another pushed him down.
+His cheek hit the tile.
+He felt pressure between his shoulder blades, a knee digging into him, some hands twisting his arms backward.
+His chest constricted, the pressure forcing his breath shallow while every joint strained against the tug.
+The world narrowed to the force pressing him forward, the unyielding resistance of bodies and authority around him.
+Every second stretched; every movement required effort just to stay upright.

 “Stop resisting.”

 He spilled back onto tile in the bleach-smelling room, gasping, one hand pressed to his ribs where his side ached with each breath.
-When he tried to stand, his knees complained, stiff and unwilling, and he steadied himself on the machine’s metal face.
+When he tried to stand, his knees complained, stiff and unwilling.
+He steadied himself on the machine’s metal face.
 A dull ache ran through his wrists.
-His hands looked different with skin looser across his knuckles and fine lines settled around his mouth.
+His hands looked different.
+Skin hung looser across his knuckles.
+Fine lines had settled around his mouth.
+When he touched his face, the stubble was coarser.

 He turned to the third machine.
-The glass was less fogged, cleaner than the others, the metal around the handle was polished bright.
-The sound inside was domestic—a phone buzzing, a microwave beeping, the clatter of dishes, voices that changed tone without changing volume.
-He opened the door.
+The glass was less fogged, cleaner than the others; with the metal around the handle polished bright.
+Through the glass came sounds: a phone buzzing, a microwave beeping, the clatter of dishes, and the shuffle of feet.
+His palm pressed flat against the glass, and its warmth welcomed him in.
+He twisted the handle and pulled.

 “Did you send that email?” the woman asked without looking up.